kariukit/Social-Network-API/README.md

 # Social-Network-API

 The challenge in this project was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It was required that we use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the Express.js Links to an external site.and Mongoose Links to an external site.packages, one may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.
+In addition to using the Express.js Links to an external site.and Mongoose Links to an external site.packages, one may have optionally used a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.

 # A) The user requirements for this project were: